nodebotanist/nodebotanist-handbook/nodebotanists-rules-for-makers/the-rules.md

 ## 9\) Teach, and Learn

-These go hand in hand, and are essential to not only the community, but to your own path forward
+These go hand in hand, and are essential to not only the community, but to your own path forward.
+You may think you're not up for teaching, but there are many ways to teach-- there is the classical teaching a class, sure, but writing blog posts, offering advice, being a mentor, or anything that spreads information is teaching.

 ## 10\) Don't be an asshole.
 There's nothing wrong with being nice.